jbrt/aws-eks/README.md

 - One EKS Cluster and EC2 workers
 - CloudWatch log groups & IAM configuration
 - Deploying a Fluentd for sending logs from pods to CloudWatch

+Optionally:
-- (Optionally) Install the Kubernetes dashboard
+- Install the Kubernetes dashboard
-- (Optionally) Install metrics-server for HPA (Horizontal Pod AutoScaling)
+- Install metrics-server for HPA (Horizontal Pod AutoScaling)
-- (Optionally) Install cluster-autoscaler (for better AWS AutoScaling)
+- Install cluster-autoscaler (for better AWS AutoScaling)
+- Install Istio/Kiali/Jaegger tools

 All optional parts are installed with a separate template.
 You can install all of them, a subset, or none by deleting the unwanted file.